Dr. Steven Laufer, Senior Pastor

 Share a bit about yourself.

 I grew up just south of Houston in Texas City.
 My father was (and still is) the youth minister at First Baptist Church there in Texas City.
 Some would say that my ministry started way back then with the hours I put in constantly at the church.
-Officially, River Oaks Baptist is my first staff position, I started in September of 2018.
-I received my undergraduate degree in Finance & Accounting at Texas Tech University in Lubbock, TX and followed that up with recently graduating from Southwestern Baptist Theological Seminary in Fort Worth, TX with my Master of Divinity, or MDiv.
+I received my undergraduate degree in Finance & Accounting at Texas Tech University in Lubbock, TX and followed that up with a Master of Divinity from Southwestern Baptist Theological Seminary in Fort Worth, TX.
 A few things I enjoy doing are going to concerts, musicals, and sporting events!
 I am a huge Houston Astros fan, so it is great to be back in the area where there are others like me!

 What do you enjoy most about youth ministry?